Why did you choose to become a horse trainer?

 Skylar has done just about everything.
 His previous family owned a sale barn for cattle, and used him to push cattle through the chutes.
 He was then sold to a second family who used him for junior rodeo—where he competed in roping, barrel racing, and pole bending.
 He’s a very experienced little pony, and goes a long way as a lesson horse.
 When a friend’s daughter outgrew Skylar, Darren kept him for lessons.
 Skylar has taken kids through their first barrel races and pole bendings, and has taught numerous kids how to ride.

-Angel is a Paint horse that’s a new addition to the lesson horses.
-Angel had been ridden both for English and Western and was used in some beginner English jumping lessons.
-She’s an extremely sweet, calm, and just an all around happy-go-lucky horse.
+Angel is a beautiful and sweet Paint horse.
+Angel has done it all.
+She's good on the trails, She's worked cattle and done countless lessons with riders of all ages and experience levels.
+She’s an extremely calm, and just an all around happy-go-lucky horse.
 Angel has a very smooth gait, which makes her a wonderful lesson horse.
 She has a fluid walk, trot, and canter and her size makes her suitable for a wide variety of riders.